Ika Yuliana Rochmawati

 Ika Yuliana Rochmawati (born 2 July 1989) is an Indonesian archer.
 She competed in the individual recurve event at the 2008, 2012 and 2016 Olympics with the best result of ninth place in 2012.

 At the 2008 Summer Olympics in Beijing Rochmawati finished her ranking round with a total of 621 points.
 This gave her the 41st seed for the final competition bracket in which she faced Jennifer Nichols in the first round.
-The archer from the United States was too strong and eliminated Rochmawati with a 114–101 score.
+Rochmawati was eliminated with a 114–101 score.